Comparisons

 What each app is

-Wealthfront is a registered investment adviser running diversified ETF portfolios for users[1].
+Wealthfront is a robo-advisor that runs diversified ETF portfolios for you[1].
 You set a goal (retirement, house, college, emergency fund), and Wealthfront manages a target-allocation portfolio with rebalancing and tax-loss harvesting (above a threshold).
-Wealthfront also offers a Cash Account (FDIC-insured high-yield checking-style account) and a 529 plan.
-Wealthfront Advisers LLC is the operating entity[2].
+It also offers a Cash Account (FDIC-insured high-yield checking-style account) and a 529 plan; your investments sit at a SIPC-member broker[2].

 Slyce is a spend-to-own app.
 Instead of managing portfolios against goals, you author rules — when I buy at Starbucks, invest $1 in SBUX — and Slyce executes those rules per eligible purchase.
-Slyce charges $0 monthly subscription.
-Our investment adviser application is in progress under the Investment Advisers Act of 1940[3].
+Slyce charges a flat $9.99/month — no commissions, no percentage of your balance, no minimum.

 The honest positioning: Wealthfront is one of the two category-leading robo-advisors (Betterment is the other).
 It has unique features — high-yield cash, 529 plan support — that distinguish it from peer robo-advisors.
 Slyce is the spend-to-own category, solving a different problem.